sushmarchandran/iter8-kfserving/docs/metrics_custom.md

 ### Prometheus query template

 Every metric object requires parameters as seen in the above section to enable _iter8_analytics_ to query the backend metrics database.
-Specifically, the Prometheus query template also has parameters that are processed by _iter8-analytics_ as described below.
+Specifically, the Prometheus query template also has placeholders that are processed by _iter8-analytics_ as described below.

 Here is a sample Prometheus query template:
 ```